Preferred Medical Insurance

-Preferred medical insurance plans are based on the health of families and individuals that apply for coverage.
-A “preferred” rating is often given to applicants that don’t have any existing conditions and meet underwriting guidelines of the insurer.
+Preferred health care insurance plans are based on the medical condition of families and individuals that apply for coverage.
+A “preferred” rating is often given to applicants that don’t have any existing ailments and meet underwriting guidelines of the insurer.
 Of course, rates are typically lower when you earn this type of classification.
+Typically, this type of medical underwriting applies to short-term, and other “non-compliant” policies.
+Thus, our discussion focuses mainly on non-Obamacare Marketplace coverage since ACA-compliant plans do not require medical underwriting.

 Many companies have a “Super Preferred” category which represents their lowest available premiums.
-However, you can still negotiate very affordable premiums if you are not currently being treated for a serious illness or injury.
-And if you were treated in the past for these things, we’ll help you compare the most suitable plans.
+However, you can still negotiate very affordable prices if you are not currently being treated for a serious illness or injury.
+And if you were previously treated for specific conditions, we help you find and compare the most suitable plans.
+Often, when purchasing non-Marketplace coverage, major carriers are not concerned with conditions you were treated for more than 5-10 years ago.

 Who Qualifies For A Preferred Medical Plan?

 Although each insurer has a different set of guidelines, there are some common factors that each company uses.
 The BMI (Body Mass Index) is commonly utilized to help determine a rating.
 For example, if you are a 5’10” male, you will probably have to weigh less than 200 pounds to qualify for the best classification.
-A 5’4” female will probably have to weigh less than 165 pounds.
+A 5’4” female will probably have to weigh less than 165 pounds, and sometimes below 150.

 Also, if an applicant weighs more than these suggested weight limits, it does not mean their application for coverage will be declined.
 They could be assigned a “standard” rating, which may slightly, but not significantly raise the amount you pay.
 But a combination of major weight problems along with multiple conditions could cause an underwriter to deny coverage or increase the premium.
 Occasionally, a different plan may be offered, which may contain some limitations.